icon-project/icon-project.github.io/CONTRIBUTING.md

 - Adding a new document that we haven’t yet covered.
   - For this type of contribution, please create an issue and describe the outline of the content.
 This is required to align with other ongoing documentation effort.
 When agreed, repository maintainer will guide you which folder you should place your document and images.
 Pull Request without referencing an issue can be rejected.
   - Follow a snake case file naming convention, lower_case_with_underscore.

+## Style guide

+- Use relative links to internal md files. [[Relative links for GithHub Pages](https://blog.github.com/2016-12-05-relative-links-for-github-pages/)] This will make md files rendered by markdown viewer on GitHub.com, redered as html files on GitHub Pages.